-- The site passes the Forested Land Criteria for vegetation4: - o If the site was reclaimed prior to June 1, 2007 and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy5. - o If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - o If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - The subsided area presents a low risk to the safety of wildlife, livestock or recreational and traditional users (including ATV/UTV/snowmobile users).
+- 1. The site passes the Forested Land Criteria for vegetation4: - If the site was reclaimed prior to June 1, 2007 and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy5. - If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - 2.
+The subsided area presents a low risk to the safety of wildlife, livestock, or recreational and traditional users (including ATV/UTV/snowmobile users).
 As such, subsided areas can only be left in place if they have the following characteristics: - Edges of subsided area have gradual slopes (<3:1 or 33%) that are not prone to collapse (i.e., not abrupt or vertical slopes). - Not located on a trail or cutline that crosses through the site.

-There are a few exceptions to this based on a risk-management approach: The risk associated with a safety hazard has two components: probability (i.e., likelihood of occurrence) and severity (i.e., consequences of occurrence).
+The probability (i.e., likelihood of occurrence) and severity (i.e., consequences of occurrence) of the risk should be considered.
 Although the severity of an individual subsided area remains constant unless reclamation activities are conducted to remove it, the probability of occurrence is affected by the location of the site.
 Sites that have a low likelihood of land users encountering the safety hazard have a reduced level of risk and can be treated differently than sites with a greater likelihood of land users encountering the safety hazard.

 Sites can be considered to have a low risk of safety hazards (and therefore subsided areas can be left in place on these sites) if they meet both of the following:

-o Sites with an access road that is blocked by an access deterrent which may include:
+- Sites with an access road that is blocked by an access deterrent which may include:

+- large trees and/or shrubs,

+- o boulders,